estuarine-utokyo/xfvcom/README.md

 # xfvcom

 **xfvcom** is a Python package designed to streamline preprocessing and postprocessing for the Finite Volume Community Ocean Model ([FVCOM](https://github.com/FVCOM-GitHub/FVCOM)).
 Built on top of [xarray](https://docs.xarray.dev/en/stable/), this package simplifies large-scale ocean model data analysis and visualization.
-This package is under construction.
+This package is under active development.

 ---